-The Company's two FDA-approved products, Retisert® for the treatment of posterior uveitis and Vitrasert® for the treatment of AIDS-related cytomegalovirus retinitis, are surgically implanted.
-They are both licensed to Bausch & Lomb Incorporated ("Bausch & Lomb").
+The Company's FDA-approved product, Retisert® for the treatment of posterior uveitis, is licensed to Bausch & Lomb Incorporated ("Bausch & Lomb").
+The Company also developed Vitrasert® for the treatment of AIDS-related cytomegalovirus retinitis, which was approved by the FDA in 1996 and licensed to and sold by Bausch & Lomb.